Shade Cloth: Does it Actually Work in the Garden?

 But in addition to the UV protection that shade cloth can convey, it has an additional purpose: it blocks some of the light transmission.
 While the ultraviolet factor of the cloth (UVF) plays a significant role in reducing harmful ultraviolet radiation, simply blocking the light will also have a key role to play here.

 Lighter-colored shade cloth can cause rays of light to refract, redirecting some of the light away from our plants.
 Darker-colored shade cloth simply prevents the sun’s light from fully reaching the plants by absorbing the light.
-In both cases, it reduces the sunlight that’s directly reaching the plants — and for some species, particularly shade-loving plants, a denser shade cloth can be the only way to grow those plants at certain times of year.
+In both cases, it reduces the sunlight directly reaching the plants.
+For some species, particularly shade-loving plants, a denser shade cloth can be the only way to grow those plants at certain times of year.

 Benefits of Shade Cloth